collocations.org

 somehow

-He somehow persuaded the studio to let him make the film.
+He somehow persuaded the studio to let him make the movie.

-He eventually managed to persuade one of the staff to let him in.
+He eventually managed to persuade the caretaker to let him in.

 into